 Hello everyone!
-In today’s post I leave my opinion about Igora Royal Highlifts by Schwarzkopf 10-0 (Ultra Blonde Natural).
+In today’s post I share my review of Igora Royal Highlifts by Schwarzkopf 10-0 (Ultra Blonde Natural).
 This dye is part of the Royal Highlifts collection, which are Schwarzkopf’s super lighteners.
 I show you the before and after and the steps I follow to use it.

 Igora Royal by Schwarzkopf Professional

 IGORA ROYAL dyes from Schwarzkopf are a type of permanent coloring that has 5 lines:

 - IGORA ROYAL (the little red box, this is the main line).